-Wild at Heart is an innovative, Big Lottery-funded community project, working specifically with adults, aged 50 years and over.
+Wild at Heart is an innovative, National Lottery Community Fund (formerly the Big Lottery Fund) project, working specifically with adults, aged 50 years and over.

 Wild at Heart